The Culture Of Criminalization: Stanford Rape v. Orlando Shooting

 It has been less than two weeks since Brock Turner, the Stanford University student convicted of felony sexual assault was sentenced to since months in prison by Santa Clara Superior Court Judge Aaron Persky.
 What is compelling about this case is not only the shocking brevity of the sentence but the narrative set in place that allowed it to be handed down.
 In contrast we must look to the mass shooting that took place in Orlando’s Pulse nightclub and how the narrative of that story was handled so differently.
-We must conduct some what of a media analysis of the reporting and compare it to the way other narratives of sensational nature were brought to the public to truly reveal how this case, and our perspectives on criminal behavior can be influenced by the media.
+We must conduct somewhat of a media analysis of the reporting and compare it to the way other narratives of sensational nature were brought to the public to truly reveal how this case and our perspectives on I’m arrested for criminal mischief can be influenced by the media.
+Media is a powerful tool to stir any kind of revolution and spreads news as fast as the speed of light.
+While digging for facts about an incident, it is better to do in-depth research before coming to any conclusion.

 The first photo of Brock Turner released to the media was one of him wearing a suit, smiling, with a clean innocent appearance.
 He also looked quite young in the photo.
 This would not be immediately noticed as unusual unless we look at the first photo released of Trayvon Martin, the unarmed young man who was shot by off duty neighborhood watchmen George Zimmerman.

-What we see here is a stark difference in the portrayal of a victim of a crime and a perpetuator of a crime.
+What we see here is a stark difference in the portrayal of a victim of a crime and a perpetuator of a crime (check here for attorney help).
 Public opinion on these two individuals had already been swayed with the very instigation of their stories.
 This instigation was perpetuated in the court cases casting Martin as a threat, but casting Turner as a victim of society.

 While it is true that we can not shield Brock Turner of the responsibility for his actions we must also recognize social criticism that his case brings to bear, however exaggerated, is true.
 As the Stanford rape case continues on we see heartfelt letters from Brock’s father and mother asking that leniency be shown to this young boy who is an otherwise good kid, whom has been swept up in a campus culture that all but condoned this kind of behavior, making it nearly impossible to be held culpable for his actions.